Ambiguous loss: Grieving process

 The grieving process for an ambiguous loss differs from regular mourning in that one is unable to gain closure due to unresolved grief.
-In cases of a psychological ambiguous loss, the grieving process can be especially difficult because of the inability to accept or admit that there is a problem and cannot confront their situation in the first place in order to deal with the problem.
+In cases of a psychological ambiguous loss, the grieving process can be especially difficult because of the inability to accept or admit that there is a problem and confront the situation in the first place to deal with the issue.
 One key factor in getting over an ambiguous loss is resilience.
 In the normal grieving process, people obtain closure after dealing with a loss.
-In an ambiguous loss, closure does not exist, and should not be sought after in this case.
+In an ambiguous loss, closure does not exist, and should not be sought in this case.

 Resilience

 Resilience and hope are important in the case of an ambiguous loss because paired together, they are able to allow the individual to come to terms with the loss and continue moving forward in life.
 One way to tell that someone is resilient in a case with ambiguous loss is that they actively seek out help when they know it is needed.
 Uncontrollable factors such as culture, age, socioeconomic status, and genetics are all factors that contribute to resilience.
 Trauma and ambiguous loss often co-exist together and if the trauma is not dealt with it can trigger unresolved emotions.
 Therapy will address a case of ambiguous loss by restoring resilience, and reconnecting with the loss and the relationship with whom the loss is associated.